 Remove "mystery" devices

 It may be that you find an entry in your device list that you don't recognize, and you cannot account for it among the devices in your home.
-This is likely due to that device having access to your Wi-Fi network and password.
+This is likely due to that device having access to your Wi-Fi network.
 We strongly recommend removing unknown devices from your Wi-Fi to maintain your security and privacy.

 If a device keeps returning:

-Devices that have your home Wi-Fi network name and password will often connect to your Wi-Fi automatically when they come within range unless the devices settings prevent this from happening.
+Devices that have your home Wi-Fi network information will often connect to your Wi-Fi automatically when they come within range unless the devices settings prevent this from happening.
 To remove these devices from your network:

 - Remove the device again.
 Use the steps outlined above to remove the device again.